Mad-Onyx/suball/README.md

-# enumeration
+#allsub
-A go-to enumeration script for subdomain enumeration
+A go-to enumeration script for subdomain enumeration, test for subdomain takeover and screenshot the subdomains.

 usage